metanyx/metanyx/README.md

 I use Linux and found the following steps to work:
 - Download and run [mkudevrule.sh](http://beagleboard.org/static/Drivers/Linux/FTDI/mkudevrule.sh) from beagleboard.org (*NOTE that presently beagleboard.org is unavailable via SSL - I'm yet to raise this with them*)
-- Plug the mini USB cable into the Beagle and then into your host system.
+- Plug the mini USB cable into the BeagleBone and then into your host system.
 Once powered up you should see a new network interface.
-- Configure the new network interface with an ip, such as:
+- Configure the new network interface with an ip, such as: ifconfig eth1 192.168.7.1
-    `ifconfig eth1 192.168.7.1`
-- You should now be able to test that your can ssh to the Beagle:
+- You should now be able to ssh to the BeagleBone: ssh root@192.168.7.2
-    `ssh root@192.168.7.2`
-- Awesome, hopefully you're connected.
-Go ahead and disconnect.
+- Expand the filesystem to take up the rest of teh space on your SD card bash /opt/scripts/tools/grow_partition.sh
+- Reboot

 #### Run the provided ansible playbook
 [Instructions](https://github.com/auraltension/TOR-Bone/tree/master/ansible)